Blaisorblade/pdbp.github.io/index.md

 In 2008, Sam Lindley, Philip Wadler and Jeremy Yallop compared the *power of expression* of monads, arrows and idioms in [*Idioms are oblivious, arrows are meticulous, monads are promiscuous*](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.187.6750&rep=rep1&type=pdf).

- - Monads (cfr. `Computation`) have most power of expression.
+ - Monads (cfr. `Computation`) have most power of expression,
- - Applicatives have least power of expression.
+ - applicatives have least power of expression, and
- - Arrows (cfr. `Program`) are in between.
+ - arrows (cfr. `Program`) are in between.

 Indeed
  - if `C` is a computation (an instance of the `Computation` type class),
  - then `Kleisli[C]` is a program (an instance of the `Program` type class).

+Note that we use *instance* in a somewhat informal way.

 ### **Elegance of use**